ryan-brooker/RFDSTakeHomeProblem/README.md

    - Maintain the console application as a CLI tool for direct usage

 2. **Security Infrastructure**:
-   - Deploy behind Azure Application Gateway for SSL termination and WAF protection
+   - Deploy behind Azure Application Gateway for WAF protection
    - Implement rate limiting and DDoS protection

 3. **Scalability and Reliability**: